 Understand Your Stormwater Discharge Permitting and Pollution Prevention Planning Requirements!

-Discharges of stormwater from certain industrial activities and construction sites are subject to environmental permitting requirements.
+Discharges of stormwater from certain industrial activities and facilities are subject to environmental permitting requirements.
 Understanding when permits are needed, how to obtain one, how to develop a stormwater pollution prevention plan, and effective implementation techniques is critical to maintaining compliance with this strictly enforced regulatory program.

 This unique course addresses the regulatory and management issues related to stormwater discharges under the National Pollutant Discharge Elimination System (NPDES).
 The course is presented in a series of well-structured training modules, exercises, and open discussions to keep the instruction interesting and enjoyable.
 Course handout materials form a useful desk book for later reference.

-If you have an SWPP plan, you are encouraged to bring a copy to class, along with a copy of the applicable federal/state permit, so your plan can be reviewed by the class and instructor and an action plan developed to bring your plan into full compliance.
+If you have an SWPP plan, you are encouraged to bring a copy to class, along with a copy of the applicable federal/state NPDES permit, so your plan can be reviewed in class and an action plan can be developed to improve your plan.
+If you don’t have an available plan, the example plans will be used to give you the opportunity to apply the concepts presented.

 What’s covered in the course?